UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

     In [22]: to_roman(0)
     Out[22]: ''

-Well *that’s* not good.
-Let’s add tests for each of these conditions.
+Well *that’s* not good -- it happily accepted the input and returned an empty string.
+Now let’s add tests for each of these conditions, to make sure they raise an exception instead of silently giving an non-answer.

 :download:`roman5.py <../examples/test_driven_development/roman5.py>`.